elqal3awii/WebSecurity-Academy-with-Rust/SQL injection/Blind SQL injection with conditional responses/README.md

 # Lab: Blind SQL injection with conditional responses
-This folder contains single-threaded and multi-threaded scripts to solve Lab: **Blind SQL injection with conditional responses** on PortSwigger Academy.
+This folder contains single-threaded and multi-threaded scripts to solve Lab: **Blind SQL injection with conditional responses** on WebSecurity Academy of PortSwigger company.

 ### Happy Hacking 👾